huszonegy/huszonegy.github.io/README.md

 https://getbootstrap.com/docs
 https://vuejs.org/

+Notes:

+Vue single-page-application routing does not work well with Github pages, see https://learnvue.co/articles/deploy-vue-to-github-pages .
+As a workaround, index.html is simply duplicated to 404.html

 ## Contribute

 - For items that are stored in data files, like links, adding should be straightforward.
 Watch out for commas!